-Cottage cheese historically has been a staple food on a weight loss diet, but does it provide similar benefits for bodybuilders with specific physique goals?
+Cottage cheese historically has been a staple food on a weight loss diet, but you may be wondering if it provides similar benefits for bodybuilders with specific muscle-building goals.

 Eating Cottage Cheese for Bodybuilding: Overview